lukas-krecan/ShedLock/README.md

 ```

+## Extending the lock
+Some lock providers support extension of the lock.
+For the time being, it requires manual lock manipulation,
+directly using `LockProvider` and calling `extend` method on the `SimpleLock`.

 ## Modes of Spring integration
 ShedLock supports two modes of Spring integration.
 One that uses an AOP proxy around scheduled method (PROXY_METHOD)